aadhi-sivakumar/aadhi-sivakumar/README.md

 ---

 📁 **Projects**
+- 🧠 Company Intelligence Dashboard (Google Internship) Full-stack web platform that auto-generates company dashboards by integrating Gemini, SEC, and financial APIs, with an AI assistant for document-driven insights.
 - 🔬 [Sign-opsis (HackAI)](https://github.com/aadhi-sivakumar/Sign-opsis-HackAI)
   AI-powered ASL translator using OpenAI Whisper for speech-to-text, spaCy for grammar parsing, and OpenCV for sign animation.
 Built with Flask + Next.js.